phetsims/phet-info/deployment-info/chipper-2.0.md

 `grunt --brands=phet,phet-io` (using `--brands`) will override and build the desired brands.
 If any brand given like this is not supported, the build will fail out.

-Chipper 2.0 also adds the `--debugHTML` option to builds (will build another version with the `_debug` suffix), and has the `-allHTML` option (not relevant for the phet-io brand).
-Additionally, it is possible to build a sim with a one-off version identifier with `--oneOff={{ONE_OFF_NAME}}`, which will be included in the version identifier.
-This is a build flag, and is not provided to deployment tasks.

 # Updating supported brands

 In each sim's package.json, it lists the brands that are supported.
 When a phet-io sim is instrumented, it should be